 Transfer of equity shares/units of an equity oriented fund

 In the case of short term capital gains arising from transfer of equity shares in a company or units of an equity oriented fund, the tax payable by the assessee shall be @10% on such short term capital gains provided that such a transaction is chargeable to securities transactions tax.
-As per the Finance Act 2008, this rate would be 15% w.e.f.
-1-4-2009.
-Similarly rate of tax on long term capital gain on transfer of listed securities or units is limited to 10% without allowing the benefit of indexation.
-As mentioned earlier in the booklet, in case of long term capital gain arising from transactions other than the above the amount of income tax leviable shall be @20% on such long term capital gains after availing the benefits of indexation.
+As per the Finance Act 2008, this rate would be 15% w.e.f 1-4-2009.
+Notably, no deduction is available u/s 80C to 80U from above short term capital gains.
+In case of LTCG on transfer of equity shares or units of equity oriented mutual funds, provided the transaction has been subject to securities transaction tax, the LTCG is not chargeable to tax at all.

 i) flood, typhoon, hurricane, cyclone, earthquake or other convulsion of nature or